deepshard/get-started-with-hyphae/README.md

 ## Developer Notes

-We are working on making our CLI better and adding more sdk features.
+We're currently working on some major improvements to our SDK

 Coming soon:
-- Developer logs for you to better develop and debug your app
+- Proper developer logs
 - Integration with our VSCode extension to make the process of building, testing, and deploying apps CLI free
+-

 Happy building!